haxybaxy/githubstats/README.md

    - This means that regular testing with jest does not work, so image snapshot testing needs to be implemented to test that the chart renders with the correct data.

 4. **Versus Mode**
    - The Versus mode is a feature I added to this project to allow users to compare their own stats to another user, you can find the implementation on the comparisonview branch.
+The autocompletion and keybind for the searchform are disabled for convenience.
    - The UI in this branch varies a lot, so more elaborate storybook stories should be made here.
    - Smoother animations could be implemented for the appearance and disappearance of the versus mode.
    - The test coverage of this branch is also a bit worse, so more tests should be made.